konoongg/pg_redis_proxy/README.md

 database and the maximum number of operations.
 If a sufficient number of operations have accumulated or the time has elapsed, synchronization of the cache with the database occurs.

+To use caching on this proxy, you need to set up redis.conf (this file must be located in your database folder.

+## Installation of FreeBSD
+This proxy doesn't contain any linux-only modules, for this reason this proxy is also runnable on FreeBSD

+To install this proxy on FreeBSD follow these steps:
+1) install dependencies: perl, go, python3, p5-test2-suite, p5-ipc-run, postgresql-libpqxx, readline
+2) Create new role in your database: (the following code may not be secure) CREATE ROLE %username% SUPERUSER;!!!!
+ALTER LOGIN!!!!
+3) clone this repo;
+4) copy files of this repo into postgres/contrib/pg_redis_proxy
+5) run server
+6) connect to server, run CREATE EXTENSION pg_redis_proxy;